OpEPA: Impact

-OpEPA has worked with around 100,000 students, strengthened more than 5,000 educators in environmental and nature-based education, and supported environmental leadership and ecotourism processes at different scales throughout the country.
+OpEPA has worked with more than 160,000 students and strengthened more than 6,000 educators in environmental and nature-based education across Colombia, Chile, Peru, Panama, Costa Rica, the United States, Canada, and 12 bioregions in Europe.
+OpEPA has supported environmental leadership and ecotourism processes at different scales throughout these territories.

-Internationally, OpEPA is a co-leader in the Regenerative Communities Network, Catalyst 2030, The Weaving Lab and represents the PUP Consortium in Colombia.
+Internationally, OpEPA is a co-leader in the Regenerative Communities Network, and The Weaving Lab.
+Co-founder Luis Alberto Camargo is also a founding member of Catalyst NOW (formerly Catalyst 2030).